Looking for the best time to visit Montreal, Canada? I'll take you through weather, events, crowd levels, and prices for

 Montreal in Winter: December - February

 Winter is the best time to visit Montreal for those that LOVE snow and cold weather activities

-This should go without saying, but if you don’t like the bitter cold then stay away from Montreal in December, January, and February.
-Temperatures range from 0 to 10 for the lows and high 10s to mid 20s for the highs.
+This should go without saying, but if you don’t like the bitter cold then stay away from Montreal in winter.
+Temperatures range from 0 to 10 for the lows and 10 to 20 for the highs.

-If you’re brave enough to bare the bone chilling cold you will get to experience some extremely fun winter activities.
+If you’re brave enough to bare the bone chilling cold, you'll get to experience some extremely fun winter activities.
 From ordinary winter sports like ice skating and skiing to more unique adventures like dog sledding.

 Don't assume the entire city enters into a non-eventful calm during winter!
 Put on your most flattering snowsuit (oxymoron?) and attend Igloofest, a giant outdoor music festival in the snow.

 Montreal in December brings plenty of Christmas activities for families, couples, and solo travelers.
-This festive time of year is definitely the best time to go to Montreal for those that want to feel like they're in a winter wonderland complete with lots of snow and festive decorations.
+This festive time of year is definitely the best time to visit Montreal for those that want to feel like they're in a winter wonderland complete with lots of snow and festive decorations.

 Explore the outdoor interactive light installations, find unique gifts at pop-up Christmas shops, feel like you’re in Europe as you browse the Christmas markets, and watch Santa slide by in the annual Santa Claus parade.